mikeselander/dummybot/README.md

 ### Test Data

-You can spin up test data in a variety of formats using the `testContent\TestContent` class.
+You can spin up test data in a variety of formats using the `DummyPress\TestContent` class.
 There are a variety of formats and all methods are static because you only need one at a time.
 This class can be easily used stand-alone.

 **Available methods:**